 JUNIOR MEN PROGRAM HISTORY

-The International Softball Federation hosted its first World Championship for Junior Men in 1981 in Edmonton, Alberta, Canada.
+The World Baseball Softball Confederation (WBSC) hosted its first World Championship for Junior Men in 1981 in Edmonton, Alberta, Canada.
 The USA Junior Men’s National Team completed round-robin play with a perfect 8-0 record to advance into the playoffs.
 In the playoffs the USA lost to Japan 4-1 in its opening game but rebounded to defeat Mexico 7-0 in the finals to move into the gold medal game.
 In the grand final the USA could not push a run across and lost to Japan 2-0 to finish with a silver medal.

-The III ISF Junior Men’s World Championship was held in Summerside, Prince Edward Island, Canada in 1989.
+The WBSC Junior Men’s World Championship was held in Summerside, Prince Edward Island, Canada in 1989.
 The USA Junior Men’s National Team finished fourth after completing round-robin competition with a 6-6 record and losing in the opening round of the playoffs, 5-0, to Japan.

-At the 2005 ISF Junior Women’s World Championship the USA had its best showing in more than a decade.
+At the 2005 WBSC Junior Men's World Championship the USA had its best showing in more than a decade.
 The Red, White and Blue finished fifth with a 4-4 record and just missed the playoffs.

 The USA Junior Men’s hopes of advancing to the medal round for the first time since 1985 came to an end in the final game of round-robin play at the 2005 WBSC Junior Men’s World Championship in Summerside, Prince Edward Island, Canada as Japan rallied for a 5-1 win.
 The U.S. finished fifth with a 4-4 record, which is its best record in a World Championship in almost two decades.